migillett/ffmpeg_convert/README.md

 # ffmpeg_convert
-Converts all files in a folder to mp4 using ffmpeg
+Converts all files in a folder with a specific extension to mp4 using ffmpeg.